'Stubborn' Catalans unbowed as Spain accuses leader of rebellion

 "We won't let Spain be torn apart into pieces," read one banner.
 "The awakening of a silenced nation," read another.

 Spain's state prosecutor said Monday that he would seek charges of rebellion, sedition and embezzlement against members of Catalonia's ousted secessionist government.
 Catalan leader Carles Puigdemont is among those facing charges.
-Spanish government officials confirmed Monday that Puigdemont had traveled to the Belgian city of Brussels.
+Spanish government officials confirmed Monday that Puigdemont had traveled to Brussels.

-Belgian Asylum State Secretary Theo Francken said over the weekend that it would be "not unrealistic" for Puigdemont to request asylum.
+Belgium's state secretary for asylum policy, Theo Francken, said over the weekend that it would be "not unrealistic" for Puigdemont to request asylum.

 The rebellion, sedition and embezzlement charges carry maximum sentences of 30, 15 and six years in prison, respectively.
 It wasn't immediately clear when judges would rule on the prosecutors' request.